 What are Single Row Functions?

 Single-row functions operate on one row at a time and return one row of output for each input row.
-They are capable of manipulating data items and modifying the data types.
-These functions return one result per row and act on each row that is returned.
+In addition they are capable of manipulating data items and modifying the data types.
+Furthermore these functions return one result per row and act on each row that is returned.
 Single row functions can accept one or more arguments and can return one value.
 These arguments can be a column or an expression.